jgraph/www.diagrams.net-source/doc/faq/convert-gliffy-drawio-jira-server.md

 title: Convert a Gliffy diagram stored in Jira Server to draw.io
 layout: page
 faq: true
-categories: [Jira Server, Gliffy, Import]
+categories: [Jira Data Center and Server, Gliffy, Import]
 ---

 Gliffy diagrams are enclosed within a zip container inside the .gliffy file when attached to an issue on Jira Server.
 Convert these attachments to .drawio diagrams by unpacking them on your computer first.